seatsurfing/seatsurfing.github.io/docs/confluence.md

 # Confluence

 You can integrate the web booking interface for your employees into [Atlassian Confluence](https://www.atlassian.com/software/confluence).
 This could be beneficially if you're already using Confluence in your organization for collaboration.
-As organising common spaces for real-life collaboration is an essential part of this, Seatsurfing is also available as a Confluence App.
+As organizing common spaces for real-life collaboration is an essential part of this, Seatsurfing is also available as a Confluence App.

 Using the Confluence App requires the Seatsurfing backend to be up and running.
 It's not a replacement for it, but an additional frontend for the Booking Site.